 8. Walk away from major hotels or tourist sites for a taxi

 Most of the time, the taxis that gather outside hotels and major tourist attractions will charge a bit more.
 These are usually English-speaking drivers who want to chauffeur you around all day and make a lot of money doing so.
 This may not be a bad idea if you have a free day and want a local guide with a car – but if you just want a quick ride from here to there, walk away from these areas and hire a taxi driving by.
 These will be more affordable.

-Save Your Egypt Vacation Dollars for Luxury Tours
+Save Your Vacation Dollars for Private Egypt Budget Tours

 To see Egypt in style and luxury, you can save money with these tips, and then book your private tour to see the most beautiful sights around the country.
 Choose the tour based on the length of your stay, destination, and more, on our website – and now you’ll know exactly how to make the best of the rest of your trip to Egypt!